-In your learning platform, you can create custom reports to view and analyze specific information about courses, users, learning objects or apps that you’ve activated.
+In your learning platform, you can create custom reports to view and analyze specific information about courses, users, training material or apps that you’ve activated.
 You can also schedule when to send a custom report so that it will be automatically sent via email, and view a preview of the report that you created and configured.

 In the following sections of this article, we’ll outline how to create, configure and schedule your custom reports.
 To discover all of the types of custom reports available in your platform, refer to this article.
 Read this guide to find everything you need to know about how to best transition to the New Custom Reports feature (the guide also outlines some useful Q&As).

 A useful scenario for Users-Courses report in a company is using the report if you need to analyze which are the activities performed by your users in the courses you created for them (for example, how many times your users accessed the course, their scores in tests, number of users enrolled in the course, etc.).

 In this way, as a platform admin, you’ll be able to keep your managers and colleagues always updated with the progress of the learning activities set up by your company.
 By having the tools to analyze learners’ progress for each course, you can improve your employees’ learning performance (and thus increase value for the company) by tailoring courses and training material to their needs and skills.

 Another scenario for custom reports is when by analyzing the data extracted by a report you discover that, for example, your users access the course you created for them only once a month or spend only a few minutes in the course.
 Since your users are not dedicating enough time and effort to the learning activities you planned and created for them, you can perform some actions to make the training material in the course more interesting, more focused or to adjust the difficulty level.

 You can then run again the report (or create a new and dedicated one), and schedule it to be sent every week, so that you are able to analyze if, thanks to the changes you made, you achieved the desired results.